blackcatacademy/blackcat-core/docs/GETTING_STARTED.md

 As a safety net, `KeyManager` and `Database` will attempt a one-time Trust Kernel auto-bootstrap when guards are missing, but production should still bootstrap explicitly at process start.

+When `blackcatacademy/blackcat-config` is installed, this safety net is **trust-required** and will fail closed if the Trust Kernel is not configured.

 ## Bootstrap: Database

 ```php